 Initially, the thought of connecting to ‘pity’ being ‘powerful’ seems counter intuitive.
 “Pity is bad, Jed.
 Power is good!”
-Or, “No, no – Pity is something you DON’T want while it’s great to have POWER.”
+Or, “No, no – Pity is something you DON’T want and POWER is something you DO want.”
 The 2 words just don’t seem to jive well…but they’re actually easily connected.
 And here’s how.

-Power is – at the beginning, middle and end of the day, the ability to get what you want by getting others do what you want.
+Power is – at the beginning, middle and end of the day, the ability to get what you want by getting others to do what you want.
 Pity does the same thing just in a sneakier way.
 Think about it.
 As humans, the VERY large majority of us have a little thing that we’re born with; compassion.
-We innately want to help.
-We actually feel discomfort when we see someone in need which is why commercials show starving children in Africa when asking for money.
+96% innately want to help and actually feel discomfort when seeing someone in need which is why commercials show starving children in Africa when asking for money.
 The thought of children being neglected is uncomfortable so we give money.
 Your desire to make yourself more comfortable is reflexive; like when you hit the bottom of your knee and kick automatically...and this is where the power (or the ability to manipulate) comes to play.

-Here’s something fun.
+Let's have some fun with this concept that 'pity is power'.
 I’m going to bring up someone who you really pity.
-Who do you think I'm talking about???
-Right away, your mind goes to someone in DIRE circumstances.
-Someone who’s been oppressed.
+Someone who everyone has heard of and they've really got it bad.
+Who do you think it is?
+What NAME came to mind?
+It's likely that your mind goes to someone in DIRE circumstances.
+Someone who’s been or is being oppressed.
 Someone who's been dealt a bad hand.
 Someone who needs help…would you be surprised that it's the United States of Americas President Trump?

 President Trump is a master of using pity.
 A real artisan, if you ask me.
 Oh wait, let me preface this by saying that I’m not that political.
 The topic just doesn’t interest me and this is actually great for us both.
 Great for me because I get to view things in a non-bias way and great for you because you know that I don’t really care so this info will be more accurate.
 Now, where were we….Oh yes.
 We were just about to discuss how Pres.
 Trump has gained and kept so much POWER by way of PITY.
 Let me explain because this is actually pretty fun to talk about.
-I just love awareness.
+Awareness will make America great again.

 Right off the bat, I think about the way he plays (manipulates) his audience via saying things to portray that he’s the underdog.
 Let me google this real quick and -- presto!
 Way back in 1999, he’s in an interview with Larry King and says, “I’ve often said, the rich people hate me, and the workers love me”.
 Now let’s jump to 2016 and he still is using the line, saying “You wanna know why they hate me – why they really hate me?
 I let all of you in on the game.
 That’s why they hate me!”